How do I become a Tech Guide reviewer?

 If you agree to help, we’ll first ask you some questions, to establish how the relevant symptoms affect you without the device.

-Then, we’ll send you a device (or possibly a download code for an app) and ask you to use it according to its instructions for an extended period – at least 4 weeks and perhaps longer.
+Then, we’ll send you the device (or a download code for an app) and ask you to use it according to its instructions for an extended period – at least 4 weeks and perhaps longer.
 During this time, we’ll ask you to make frequent notes of your relevant symptoms and your experience generally.
 We’re obviously interested in how effective the device is at managing or reducing symptoms, but also in how easy it is to use, how you feel about using it, whether you think it’s worth the price and whether you’d buy one yourself.

-At the end of the review period, we’ll ask for your full report (we’ll let you have a template for this, to make it easier and to make sure that all reviewers are thinking of the same questions).
-We will allow enough time for you to send your report back, as we know that it may take some time.
 We’ll use your report and those of the other reviewers to write a single overall review.
 We won’t publish your name or contact details, or let the supplier of the app or device know who you are.

 We will ask you to keep confidential the fact that you’re acting as one of our reviewers.
 This is to protect your privacy, but also to help protect our reputation and work in putting these reviews together.